gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The housekeeper ducked her head again.
 "I believe his father is a rat catcher, honored."

 A rat catcher?
-Sehdie was---a *rat catcher*?
+Sehdie was—a *rat catcher*?
 "Thank you," I said, my voice was colder than perhaps it should have been.
 The housekeeper ducked her head a third time and removed herself.